OpenPad

 Direct competitor: Aaron Group

-Design Process
+Design Goals

 The design process focused on enhancing usability and maintaining consistency across the platform while introducing a refined, modern visual style.
 Building upon the existing version, the objective was to streamline workflows for travel agents, simplify information displays and accommodate variations in airline data.